Awilo Longomba: 2000–2008: Kafou Kafou, Mondongo and performances

-Longomba at the 2012 Afro Australia Music & Movie Awards.

 In July 2000, Longomba released his third studio album, Kafou Kafou.
 Consisting of 10 tracks, Kafou Kafou was produced by Jimmy Houetinou through Jip Productions and jointly distributed by Mélodie Distribution and Section Zouk Records.
 It later earned him the Jury Special Award at the 2001 Kora Awards, which he offered to Nelson Mandela at Sun City.
-In an interview with Foster Romanus of the Late Nite Celebrity Show, he expressed that having Mandela in attendance was a significant honour, due to his profound respect for Mandela's influential contributions to Africa.
+In an interview with Foster Romanus of the Late Nite Celebrity Show, he expressed that having Mandela in attendance was a significant honor, given his profound respect for Mandela's influential contributions to Africa, and on 10 January 2003, he met privately with President Mandela in South Africa.
+Prior to that, in late 2002, he toured various African countries, including shows in Ouagadougou and in Equatorial Guinea, and also performed in Europe, with a concert in Munich on 28 December.

 Longomba introduced his fourth studio album, Mondongo, in September 2003 through AJIP, with distribution by Mélodie Distribution.
 The album was supported by hit singles "Karolina", "Zumbeya", "Mupenzi", "Pinzoli", "Gladys", "Kayembe", "Mondongo", "Champion", "Mia Muliere", and "Dance Floor".
-Mondongo was a blend of Congolese rumba, soukous, R&B, and Kompa.
+Mondongo was a blend of Congolese rumba, techno-soukous, R&B, and Kompa.
 It achieved widespread acclaim in Africa and sold over 30,000 copies in France.
 The album's lead single, "Karolina", became a staple at hall parties and is often cited as the most-played song at African events.
 In the song, Longomba expresses his admiration for his muse, Karolina, extolling her physical appeal comprehensively – from head to toe, front, and back.
 Longomba promoted the album with sold-out shows in Harare, Bulawayo, and Chitungwiza towards the year's end, alongside Zimbabwean singer Alick Macheso.
 To further support Mondongo, Longomba went on a tour in Cameroon in 2004, with performances at Cinéma Le Wouri, Stade Mbappé Léppé, Cinéma Abbia, and Ahmadou Ahidjo Stadium.
 In November that year, Longomba received a nomination for "Karolina" at the 2004 Kora Awards.